 - Loss of consortium

-Depending on the severity of your accident, a minor rear end collision compared to a cataclysmic crash, your accident settlement could vary anywhere from lower 4-figures up to the million-dollar range.
+Depending on the severity of your accident, a minor rear-end collision compared to a cataclysmic crash, your auto accident settlement could vary anywhere from lower 4-figures up to the million-dollar range.
 This article will cover the most common injuries our car accident lawyers often encounter so you can compile a potential estimate about your own situation.

 How Much of a Settlement for a Head Injury After a Car Accident?